gulshan07dev/instagram-authentication/readme.md

 - `/signupDataValidate`: Middleware to validate the sign-up data before saving it to the database.
 - `/login`: Authenticate a user by providing the username and password.
 - `/loginDataValidate`: Middleware to validate the login data before processing the authentication.
+- `/logout`: Logout the currently authenticated user.
+- `/checkAuth`: Middleware to check if a user is authorized or not.

 ## Key Features

 - User Signup: Allow users to create an account with their name, username, email, password, and bio.
 - User Login: Authenticate users using their credentials.
 Upon successful login, redirect to the home page.
+- User Logout: Allow users to log out of their account.
 - Protected Home Page: Display user details on the home page.
 Access to the home page is protected, requiring authentication.

 ## Getting Started